This set of Casting, Forming and Welding Multiple Choice Questions & Answers (MCQs) focuses on “Mold Materials”.

 b) Coal dust

-Explanation: Zinc is an alloying an alloying element and is not considered as additive.
+Explanation: Zinc is an alloying element and is not considered as additive.

 Explanation: From the starting of martensite produced the hardness increases with % of carbon present in it but after a certain point this curve tends to remain constant for hardness value with increase in carbon content.